-As described in the Compensation Discussion and Analysis above, our Board of Directors approved a retention program for certain of our executive officers in May 2019 (including Messrs.
-Nolan, McFarland and Awsare).
-Under the program, these executive officers will be entitled to receive a cash payment (determined in each case by the Executive Committee) should they remain full-time active employees of the Company in good standing through November 1, 2020 for 18 consecutive calendar months starting May 1, 2019.
-If the executive officer's employment is terminated prior to November 1, 2020, either by the Company without "good cause" or by the executive for "good reason" (as such terms are defined in the Severance Policy), the executive officer will receive a pro rata portion of the retention amount based on the actual number of consecutive full calendar months completed as a full-time employee of the Company during the retention period, provided that the executive officer resigns from all director and officer positions with the Company and its affiliates and executes a separation agreement and release in a form acceptable to the Company.
+As described in the CD&A above, our Board approved a retention program for certain of our executive officers in May 2019 (including Messrs.
+McFarland and Awsare).
+Under the program, these executive officers were entitled to receive a cash payment (determined in each case by the Executive Committee) provided they remained full-time active employees of the Company in good standing through November 1, 2020 for 18 consecutive calendar months starting May 1, 2019.
+If the executive officer's employment was terminated prior to November 1, 2020, either by the Company without "good cause" or by the executive for "good reason" (as such terms are defined in the Severance Policy), the executive officer would have received a pro rata portion of the retention amount based on the actual number of consecutive full calendar months completed as a full-time employee of the Company during the retention period, provided that the executive officer resigned from all director and officer positions with the Company and its affiliates and executes a separation agreement and release in a form acceptable to the Company.